nbrest/kamehouse/execution.md

 # KameHouse Execution:

 - These are the kamehouse-shell scripts used to control the execution of kamehouse.
 These can be used both when kamehouse is run natively or inside a docker container.
 All the scripts are available on the directory `${HOME}/programs/kamehouse-shell/bin`
+- A few of these scripts require sudo permissions.
+Check the [sudoers](docker/etc/sudoers) file to see which ones need to be setup to run passwordless with sudo to be able to execute them from the kamehouse webapps

 ## Apache Httpd: